zivlab/unbiased_information_estimation/README.md

 The settings for calling this function are defined in the *call_function_estimate_unbiased_information.m* script.

 An alternative option it to use the *demo_real_data.m* or *demo_simulated_data.m* scripts.

-Before running the script, change the *data_pathway* to the *sample data* directory on your computer.
+Before running this script, change the *data_pathway* to the *sample data* directory on your computer.

 ## Inputs
 1. spike_train - a matrix of size TxN, where T is the number of time bins and N is the number of neurons.
 Each element is the spike count of a given neuron in a given time bin.